 Kazu Village - The tourist gets one of the most beautiful scenic views from this village a few kilometres from Aalo.
 Greenery surrounding this place is very calm & quiet with a peaceful atmosphere.

 Some of the major other sightseeing points are River rafting at Siyom River, Hanging bridge, etc.

 Aalo has a tropical climate with lots of rainfall during the year.

 Galo is the main language of the Aalo people.
-People from different community live here together in harmony.
-Donyi-Polo is the main religion of Aalo people.
+People from different communities live here together in harmony.
+Donyi-Polo is the main religion of the Aalo people.